codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Fix-it-9d69.md

 The page from the previous section works just fine but there is still a little problem, what happens if we use a wrong section argument, for example `example.html#section=thisisnotasection` or `example.html#thisiswrong` ?

-We didn't quite think about that.
+We didn't quite think about that?
+It displays a white page ...
+You can try it in the bottom left hand pane

 {Check It!|assessment}(test-3262020852)